-The Need to Prevent Money Laundering
+The Need To Prevent Money Laundering

-- In recent years there has been a growing recognition that it is essential to the fight against crime that individual criminals be prevented, whenever possible, from legitimizing the proceeds of their criminal activities by converting funds from "dirty" to "clean". - Thus, The Bahamas, as a leading financial centre, has an important role to play in combating money laundering.
+- In recent years there has been a growing recognition that it is essential to the fight against crime that criminals be prevented, whenever possible, from legitimizing the proceeds of their criminal activities by converting funds from "dirty" to "clean". - The ability to launder the proceeds of criminal activity through the financial system is vital to the success of criminal operations.
+Those involved need to exploit the facilities of the world's financial institutions if they are to benefit from the proceeds of their activities.
+The increased integration of the world's financial systems, and the removal of barriers to the free movement of capital, have enhanced the ease with which proceeds of crime can be laundered and have complicated the tracing process. - Thus, The Bahamas, as a leading financial centre, has an important role to play in combating money laundering.
 Financial institutions that knowingly become involved in money laundering risk prosecution, the loss of their good reputation and the loss of their entitlement to operate in or from within The Bahamas.